 Appearance of Garuda

 Garuda is a bird-like creature with a mix of eagle and human features.
-Traditionally, Garuda has the torso and the arms of a man and the wings, head, beak, and talons of an eagle or vulture.
-His body is in golden color, having red wings, and a white face.
-Similarly, Garuda appears in the form of the enemy for all snakes which is a symbol of death and underworld.
-It is also believed that this ancient deity was massive, enormous in size and large enough to block out the sun.
+Traditionally, Garuda has a man’s torso and arms and an eagle or vulture’s wings, head, beak, and talons.
+His body is golden, with red wings and a white face.
+Similarly, Garuda appears in the form of the enemy for all snakes, which is a symbol of death and the underworld.
+He was also believed to be massive enough to block the sun.

 Followers of Garuda

-Lord Garuda has an important position in the Hinduism, Buddhism as well as in various other religions.
-Similarly, the Garuda Vyuha is worshipped in Tantra during several Abhichara Kriyas (Black Magic) to protect one against Abhichara (Negative Energies).
+Lord Garuda is important in Hinduism, Buddhism, and various other religions.
+Garuda Vyuha is worshipped in Tantra during several Abhichara Kriyas (Black Magic) to protect one against Abhichara (Negative Energies).
 Garuda is the Sankarshana energy of the Lord, believed to have manifested into the lord’s nature during the creation process.

 Similarly, Garuda also signifies a veritable cultural symbol in Asia.
 Garuda is Indonesia’s national Emblem, and Indonesia’s national airline is named after him.
 In India, the figure of Garuda is used as a military symbol specializing in operations behind the enemy lines.
 Likewise, in Thailand, the Khrut (Garuda) is its national symbol, “Garuda, the vehicle.”Thus, God Garuda is followed worldwide, especially in Southeast Asia.

 Garuda in Temples

 Being such a powerful deity, it was most likely to have a sculpture or image of Lord Garuda in many temples.
 Garuda’s beautifully crafted image is in front of the Changu Narayan Temple in Kathmandu.
-Similarly, there is a large and beautiful stone image of Garuda placed in Hanuman Dhoka Temple situated in Kathmandu, Nepal.
-There is an ancient Kal Garuda Temple which is also known as “Nachiar Kouil” which is located in Thrivunaraiyur place of Chennai, Tamil Nadu, India.
-Similarly, the Prambanan temple is a 19th-century Hindu temple compound in Central Java, Indonesia dedicated to Garuda.
-Likewise, there are many more temples, statues, and handicrafts of the god Garuda all around the world.
+Similarly, Garuda’s large and beautiful stone image is placed in Hanuman Dhoka Temple in Kathmandu, Nepal.